-The CDC says you have recovered if it has been at least 7 days since your symptoms first appeared, if you have gone 3 days without a fever and without the use of fever-reducing medications, and if respiratory symptoms like cough and/or shortness of breath have improved.
+The CDC says you have recovered if it has been at least 10 days since your symptoms first appeared, if you have gone 24 hours without a fever and without the use of fever-reducing medications, and your symptoms have significantly improved.

 How do I talk to my children about COVID-19?

 We understand that what is happening right now is very hard for adults to process, and it can be equally confusing and very scary for children, as well.
 The CDC has an entire page on their website dedicated to helping parents and guardians talk to children about COVID-19, from general principles to use when approaching and holding the conversation to child-friendly answers about COVID-19.